mrangger/pre-commit-kustomize/Readme.md

 - Missing Dependencies

   Ensure that both `pre-commit` and `kustomize` are installed and accessible in your system's `PATH` if you're not using the Docker-based hook.

+- Helm Chart Errors

+  If you're using Helm charts in your Kustomize configurations, make sure to:
+  - Add the `--enable-helm` flag to your hook arguments
+  - Ensure `helm` is installed and accessible in your `PATH`
+  - Verify your Helm chart references are correct in `kustomization.yaml`

 ## 🤝 Contributing